Evaluation of the Effect of Inhaled Salbutamol in the Treatment of Neonates with a Diagnosis of TTN

 Abstract

-Introduction: Transient tachypnea of the newborn (TTN) is the most common cause of transient respiratory distress in the newborn, which occurs as a result of insufficient or delayed absorption of fetal alveolar fluid immediately after birth.
-Considering that few studies have been conducted in the field of evaluating the effectiveness of inhaled salbutamol in TTN patients, therefore, the present study aimed to determine the effects of inhaled salbutamol in the treatment of TTN, as well as investigate the possible side effects of treatment with it.
+Background: Transient tachypnea of the newborn (TTN), the most common cause of transient respiratory distress in neonates, occurs due to insufficient or delayed absorption of fetal alveolar fluid immediately after birth.
+Given the limited number of studies evaluating the effectiveness of inhaled salbutamol in TTN patients, this study aimed to assess the therapeutic effects of inhaled salbutamol and to investigate its potential side effects.

-Methods: This study was a double-blind randomized clinical trial in which 100 infants with a minimum gestational age of 35 weeks, with a diagnosis of TTN, participated.
-These infants were randomly divided into two groups receiving inhaled salbutamol and the control group, then in the first 6 hours of birth, the group receiving the therapeutic intervention received a dose of salbutamol, and the control one received a dose of normal saline both by nebulization.
-And then the effectiveness of salbutamol in changing the clinical and laboratory indicators of infants with TTN and the possible side effects of this treatment method was examined.
+Methods: This study was a double-blind randomized clinical trial involving 100 infants with a gestational age of at least 35 weeks, who were diagnosed with TTN.
+The infants were randomly assigned into two groups.
+Within the first 6 hours after birth, the intervention group received inhaled salbutamol, while the control group received normal saline, both administered nebulization.
+The effectiveness of salbutamol on clinical and laboratory parameters, as well as its potential side effects, was examined in infants with TTN.

 Published